olawalesalaudeen/olawalesalaudeen.github.io/_pages/about.md

 # Selected Recent News
 ---
 * Summer 2024.
-I successfully defended my PhD!
+I successfully defended my PhD dissertation!
 * Spring 2024.
 I gave a talk on AI for critical systems at the <a href="https://www.mobilit.ai/en/" target="_blank">MobiliT.AI forum</a> (May 28-29)!
 * Spring 2024.
 I gave a talk at UIUC Machine Learning Seminar on the external validity of ImageNet; artifacts <a href="https://publish.illinois.edu/ml-seminar/" target="_blank">here</a>!
 * Spring 2024.
 Recent work demonstrating the external validity of ImageNet model/architecture rankings -- *ImageNot: A contrast with ImageNet preserves model ranking* -- is now available on <a href="https://arxiv.org/pdf/2404.02112.pdf" target="_blank">arXiv</a>!